onmyway133/awesome-online-earning/README.md

 - [Time etc](https://web.timeetc.com/virtualassistant/index.php) Offer multi-talented and well-educated U.S-based Virtual Assistants with an average of 12 years experience
 - [Belay](https://belaysolutions.com/) A Virtual Support Team Can Transform Your Work Day
 - [Red butler](https://www.redbutler.com/) Gain access to a full time administrative employee for a fraction of the cost.

+## Voice

+> There are tons of people looking to pay for quality voice overs for their corporate videos, animation series, or educational videos

+- [The voice realm](https://www.thevoicerealm.com/voice-over-jobs-online.php) The Voice Realm is the world's biggest network of casting websites for advertisers, producers, and creatives to source world class voices at affordable rates.
+- [Voices](https://www.voices.com/) Sign up in seconds.
+Post your job for free.
+Access the world's best professional voice actors.

 ## Writing